Post

 “The longevity movement is about taking medicine back and putting it in the people’s hands,” Sadeghi said.
 “Why would that not apply now to the most intimate, personal, emotional, sensitive decision you will make?
 Picking your baby.” (“Longevity Is Now a Factor When Picking an Embryo for IVF”, Amy Dockser Marcus, WSJ)

-Far from exaggerating anything for rhetorical pizazz, I am trying to uncover the ethical nightmare unfolding here, to unblind our eyes to the real severity of it.
+Far from exaggerating anything for rhetorical pizazz, I hope to uncover the presently unfolding ethical nightmare, to unblind the reader’s eyes to its severity.
 Our eyes have been blurred for reasons that are easy to explain.

 Let’s start with this one: at the embryonic stage, it doesn’t feel like the future person it will become really exists yet.
 So, at that point, it really feels no different than picking out a LaCroix flavor from the random pile in the cooler.
-But I’m afriad that’s ChatGPT logic, inventing the next word by only considering the previous ones.
-Let’s try using our human intelligence a little and thinking further ahead.
-One embryo became (or more in case of twins) one person.
+But this is almost ChatGPT logic, inventing the next word by only considering the previous ones.
+Let’s try using our human intelligence a little and thinking further ahead and working backwards.
+We will find that one embryo became (or more in case of twins) one person.
 My colleague came from one baby, and a very specific baby.
-I wouldn’t have recognized that baby as my present colleague, but, surprise, people develop and change and grow.
-Destruction of that particular baby directly kills my colleague.
-That baby came from one embryo, and a very specific embryo.
+I wouldn’t have recognized that baby as my present colleague, but, as it turns out, people develop and change and grow, though they remain the same person.
+Murder of that particular baby would have directly killed my colleague.
+That baby likewise came from one embryo, and a very specific embryo.
 I wouldn’t have recognized that embryo as that baby, no more than that baby as my colleague.
-But, surprise, that embryo became that baby, and that baby came from that embryo, and my colleague was that embryo.
+But, that embryo became that baby, and that baby came from that embryo, and my colleague was that embryo.
 Destruction of that embryo, from my colleague’s point of view, is no different than destruction of that baby, the destruction of himself.

 One could find difficulty with such strong words, because it feels like one child is coming out of the equation, and it feels like it’s the same child regardless of the choice of embryo.
-This is a delicate error, because it feels like a simple extension of the blind expectation natural to pregnancy to begin with.
+This is a delicate error, because its perceived as a simple extension of that “blind” expectation natural to pregnancy.
 A mother loves “her baby”, not knowing at all what it yet will be like, perhaps keeping even its gender a secret until the last moment.
 But we have to try and use our human intelligence just a little: one person came from one embryo, and changing embryos is not like changing the ingredients that go into a person, it is changing the very person itself.
 Proof enough is that all ten embryos could have been implanted in different women and ten different people would have been born.
 There is no quantum entanglement here; each embryo is a separate person in the earliest moments of their human development.
 Destruction of one embryo directly kills one person.
 There’s no way around it.
 In fact, even Sadeghi knows it; he doesn’t call it, “Picking your embryo;” he calls it what it is: “Picking your baby.”
 Picking which baby will live in your arms, and which will die at your arms.

 Does it still not feel like death, does it still feel like only adjusting the parameters for the oven so that what comes out is more to one’s liking?
 That would be cosmetics, that would be therapeutics, that would be gene editting even.
 But here, the child is already formed as it will be; the lifeform has begun.
 We are not adjusting parameters here, we are not tweaking ingredients; the product is already formed, it is already what it will be.
 It is not choosing your spouse carefully so that your offspring may be as endearing to you as your spouse is to you.
 We are past the point where things that can be done before life begins, and we are now at the point where life can be continued or terminated, nurtured or killed.